pydicom/pynetdicom/docs/user/ae.rst

 ...
 [ImplicitVRLittleEndian, ExplicitVRBigEndian])
 >>> ae.supported_contexts = [context_a, context_b]

-The requested presentation contexts can be accessed with the ``AE.supported_contexts`` property:
+The supported presentation contexts can be accessed with the :py:obj:`AE.supported_contexts <pynetdicom3.ae.ApplicationEntity.supported_contexts>`
+property:

 >>> from pynetdicom3 import AE
 >>> from pynetdicom3.sop_class import VerificationSOPClass